SAP/spartacus-docs/_pages/dev/how-to-impex.md

 INSERT_UPDATE PageTemplate;$contentCV[unique=true];uid[unique=true];name;frontendTemplateName;restrictedPageTypes(code);active[default=true]
 ```

-- `frontendTemplateName` is used to define the JSP that shuold be used to render the page for pages with multiple layouts.
+- `frontendTemplateName` is used to define the JSP that should be used to render the page for pages with multiple layouts.
 - `restrictedPageTypes` is used to restrict templates to page types.

 ### ContentSlotNames